AxonIQ/reference-guide/axon-framework/serialization.md

 It will search for the shortest path from type `x` to type `y`, perform the conversion and pass the converted value into the requested upcaster.
 For performance reasons, conversion will only be performed if the `canUpcast` method on the receiving upcaster yields true.

-The `ContentTypeConverter`s may depend on the type of serializer used.
+The `ContentTypeConverter` may depend on the type of serializer used.
 Attempting to convert a `byte[]` to a dom4j `Document` will not make any sense unless a `Serializer` was used that writes an event as XML.
 Axon Framework will only use the generic content type converters (such as the one converting a `String` to `byte[]` or a `byte[]` to `InputStream`) and the converters configured on the Serializer that will be used to deserialize the message.
 That means if you use a JSON based serializer, you would be able to convert to and from JSON-specific formats.